 - An impersonal or learned experience is likely to stem from learning about the prevalence and dangers of germs in school or from the media, or from the mysophobic or obsessive-compulsive behavior of a parent or other caregiver.
 This is very likely to be the cause.
 Many children are told to wash their hands when they touch gross things, or they're told that germs are everywhere and cause disease.
 These beliefs can be reinforced if a person gets sick or feels unwell after touching something they believe has germs.

-While the above theories are related to a point of view that holds that nurture has more to do with phobia than nature, evolutionary psychologists have suggested that predisposition towards disorders like mysophobia and OCD may be at least partially the result of genetics.
+While the above theories are related to the point of view that holds that nurture has more to do with phobia than nature, evolutionary psychologists have suggested that predisposition towards disorders like mysophobia and OCD may be at least partially the result of genetics.
 Their theory holds that humans who were highly aware of cleanliness and possible health hazards within their living area might have been more likely to survive than others who weren’t, leading to a genetic trait that is more prominent in some than in others.
 Remember that not long ago in our history, there was no such thing as soap, and so exposure to countless germs could mean early death in a way that is no longer true.

 Treatment of mysophobia, OCD, and other anxiety disorders often involves a combination of therapy and antidepressant medications known as SSRIs, though therapy is usually the first course of action.
 The type of therapy most commonly used to treat phobias is called cognitive behavioral therapy, or CBT.